validatedpatterns/docs/content/patterns/multicloud-gitops-Portworx/_index.md

 - Use a GitOps approach to manage hybrid and multi-cloud deployments across both public and private clouds.
 - Enable cross-cluster governance and application lifecycle management.
 - Securely manage secrets across the deployment.
+- Deploy and configure Portworx Enterprise persistent storage for stateful applications.

 **Background:**
 Organizations are aiming to develop, deploy, and operate applications on an open hybrid cloud in a stable, simple, and secure way.
 This hybrid strategy includes multi-cloud deployments where workloads might be running on multiple clusters and on multiple clouds—private or public.
+It include Portworx Enterprise for persistent storage and Kubernetes data services required for stateful applications.
 This strategy requires an infrastructure-as-code approach: GitOps.
 GitOps uses Git repositories as a single source of truth to deliver infrastructure-as-code.
 Submitted code checks the continuous integration (CI) process, while the continuous delivery (CD) process checks and applies requirements for things like security, infrastructure-as-code, or any other boundaries set for the application framework.
 All changes to code are tracked, making updates easy while also providing version control should a rollback be needed.

 ## Solution overview